mozilla/extension-workshop/src/content/documentation/publish.md

 <!-- END: Video Popup Thumbnail -->

-However you choose to distribute your extension, you’ll want to [promote your extension](/documentation/publish/promoting-your-extension/).
+Regardless of how you plan to distribute your add-on, you will want to [promote your extension](/documentation/publish/promoting-your-extension/).

-Mozilla promotes a selection of [Recommended Extensions](https://blog.mozilla.org/addons/2019/04/08/recommended-extensions-program-coming-soon/) that meet a high standard of security, utility, and user experience.
+Mozilla promotes a selection of [Recommended Extensions](/documentation/publish/recommended-extensions/) that meet a high standard of security, utility, and user experience.
 If you’d like your extension to be included in the program, submit a nomination.

 [Making money from browser extensions](/documentation/publish/make-money-from-browser-extensions/) is also something you might want to consider as your user base grows.

 ::: note
-If you’re distributing to an enterprise running the ESR version of Firefox or to users of Developer Edition or Nightly you don’t need to submit your extension to addons.mozilla.org for signing, you can distribute and install unsigned extensions.
+If you’re distributing to an enterprise running the ESR version of Firefox, and the administrator of the enterprise has disabled signing enforcement, then those users can install unsigned extensions.
+This means you do not need to submit your extension to addons.mozilla.org for signing.

+Users of Developer Edition or Nightly can also disable Firefox's signing enforcement.
 :::

 {% endcapture %}